Panama Activities

 Birdwatching

-A veritable ¨Birders Heaven¨, Panama offers some of the best bird watching in the world and is home to nearly 1,000 species of birds.
+A veritable ¨Birders Heaven¨.
+Panama offers some of the best bird watching in the world and is home to nearly 1,000 species of birds.
 This beautiful and very accessible country offers a great diversity of neotropical bird species.
 Excellent bird and animal watching locations can be easily accessed and a difficult and arduous hike is not necessary to find the animals.
 Choose from any of our three options for Birding tours: along the Pipeline Rd., in the Gamboa Reserve Grounds or by boat in the Chagres River and Gatun Lake.

-Duration: depending on the tour
+Duration: Depending on the tour

-Level of Difficulty: easy to moderate
+Level of Difficulty: Easy to moderate

 What to bring: Comfortable clothing, camera, binoculars, sunblock, insect repellent.